-NPPF Existing Part 1 Part 2 Purposes of the Green Belt Contribution of the Site Strategic Assessment (2013) Refined Assessment (2014) Purpose 1: No contribution To check the unrestricted sprawl of large built-up areas act as an effectiv Neither does it o barrier against t will be a well-de within the vicinity of any large-bui we barrier against sprawl from an contribute, as part of a wider net he sprawl of any such built-up are signed extension to the settleme ment morphology, such that it wo work of parcels, to a strategic eas.
-The Proposed Development nt, providing a rational rounding Purpose 2: To prevent neighbouring towns from merging Limited or no contribution The Site forms a small part of the much wider swathe of Green Belt between the first- tier settlements of St Albans, Hemel Hempstead and Watford, and lies within the Strategic Gap between St Albans and Watford.
+NPPF Existing Part 1 Part 2 Purposes of the Green Belt Contribution of the Site Strategic Assessment (2013) Refined Assessment (2014) Purpose 1: No contribution To check the unrestricted sprawl of large built-up areas The Site is not within the vicinity of any large-built up areas.
+Therefore, it does not act as an effective barrier against sprawl from any such large built-up areas.
+Neither does it contribute, as part of a wider network of parcels, to a strategic barrier against the sprawl of any such built-up areas.
+The Proposed Development will be a well-designed extension to the settlement, providing a rational rounding off of the settlement morphology, such that it would not constitute sprawl.
+Purpose 2: To prevent neighbouring towns from merging Limited or no contribution The Site forms a small part of the much wider swathe of Green Belt between the first-tier settlements of St Albans, Hemel Hempstead and Watford, and lies within the Strategic Gap between St Albans and Watford.
 At over 4km this Strategic Gap is of sufficient scale and character that the settlements are unlikely to merge.
 The M25 and M1 provide boundaries that are likely to prevent any perceptual coalescence between these settlements.
 The A414 provides a similar boundary prevent perceptual coalescence between Chiswell Green and St Albans.
 Therefore, the Site is unlikely to play any role in preventing development that would result in the merging of or significant erosion of the gap between neighbouring settlements, since it does not provide a sufficiently substantial gap between any settlements and makes no discernible contribution to separation.
+There is no evidence of ribbon development along transport corridors near enough to the Site, and it therefore cannot be considered to play a part in preventing further ribbon development.
 Development of the Site would not result in the merging of towns and would not constitute a step towards the coalescence of any settlements.
 Development of the Site offers the opportunity to create strong and defensible landscape boundaries, particularly on the western edge of the Site, which would retain a separation of development from existing listed buildings within the Green Belt to the west.
 Purpose 3: Partial contribution Built development already exists on the Site, covering 4% of the parcel.
 The Site does not possess a strong unspoilt The Site is largely contained by clearly defined obvious natural boundaries that are formed by hedgerows and hedgerow trees